Nityatiwariii/Face_login/README.md

 # Face_login
-#User authentication web app made in flask framework and uses face_recognisation library in open cv
+#User authentication web app made in flask framework and uses face_recognition library in open cv

 #Following libraries need to be imported in order to run the application: